 WAFL to Open First Outlet in India in Delhi

-The USP of WAFL is corn based products but the WAFL food range includes waffle products like Hong Kong WAFL, Belgian WAFL, WAFL Corn Dog, WAFL Sandwich, WAFL Pie and the unique J-Tube is made of corn for soft serve that is crispy, along with thick shakes, tea and coffee.
-WAFL is aware of the health conscious consumers and so they intend to serve deliciously healthy food.
+The USP of WAFL is corn-based products but the WAFL food range includes waffle products like Hong Kong WAFL, Belgian WAFL, WAFL Corn Dog, WAFL Sandwich, WAFL Pie and the unique J-Tube is made of corn for the soft serve that is crispy, along with thick shakes, tea, and coffee.
+WAFL is aware of the health-conscious consumers and so they intend to serve deliciously healthy food.
 The company is positive that Indian market will like their products like J-Tube, WAFL Pie.
 J-Tube soft serve which will enter Indian markets for the first time.